tapasvimoturu/grunt-code-coverage-enforcer/README.md

 ## Contributing
 The project includes jshint and jscs config as part of its dev grunt tasks.
 Please run grunt lint to ensure that the code passes the code conventions.

+Once you have your code ready ready please make a pull request to the author.

 ## Release History
 June 19 2014
 Initial Release.

 ## License
-Copyright (c) 2014 Intuit.
+Copyright (c) 2014 Intuit Inc.

 Licensed under the MIT license.